FourRankers/RankIt/README.md

 Rank It is a website designed for UNSW students to rank and review courses, bathrooms, food, colleges, and more.
 By providing real-time feedback, Rank It helps students make informed choices, from selecting courses to finding the cleanest bathrooms or best food spots.

 ### Features
-- Post your complaint
+- Make a post
-- Rate out of 5
+- Rate out of 5.0
 - Include images and descriptions
 - Like or dislike a post
 - Comment and reply on existing posts